omarbits/Excel-MySQL-Import-Export/README.md

-# Import and Export MySQL Data to Excel
+# Import and Export MySQL Data to and from Excel
 Simple Backup, Restore, and Append MySQL Data from Excel using Visual Basic for Applications Code.

 ## Requirements